 The check-in building is located by the conference center and has a terrace offering a great overall view of the majestic resort and the beautiful beach.
 Next to the concierge area is the teen center, Project VN, which has a pool table, some video games, and board games.
 There is also a small gift shop here selling some local craft products and souvenirs.
 Neat cobblestone paths offering gorgeous views lead away from the check-in area and wind down to sea level.

 Guests are taken to their rooms and suites by golf cart.
-Regular rooms and suites are housed in the bungalows lining the various levels, and you can see one of them above.
-The color scheme is white walls and black wooden pillars, inspired by Vietnamese temples.
+Regular rooms and suites are housed in the bungalows lining the various levels, and you can see one of the above.
+The color scheme is white walls and black wooden pillars inspired by Vietnamese temples.
 Ornate carvings of dragon, elephant, lion, and lotus flower motifs can also be found in the rooms.

 We tried the terrace suite on the Sky level.
 The room opened to a triangular-shaped partition space with a study table behind the bed and storage areas along the walls.
 The bathroom and shower room were separately located on the left after the entrance.